leeboardtools/mimon/UIDesignNotes.md

             - When flattened subtotals appear only at bottom
             - How about combining similar items (i.e. securities)

-        - Columns for % of total, % of parent

-        - Column for % of value

         - Printing:
             - Display current date as Date Printed